henryhao1991/ROMS_Report/New Report/New_Report.md

 <img src="nudging.png" alt="Drawing" style="width: 800px;"/>

 \
 From the graph, we can see that we roughly need around 75%-80% of the variables observed to have a good prediction.
+Next thing we want to do is to increase the forcing and see how the system behaves, and if we get similar result with simple nudging or not.